ShawnAndrews/irc/README.md

 ## Features

 * Reliable Winsock API using TCP.
-* Ability to quickly create a room id that enables others to join your room.
+* Ability to quickly create a room and allow others to join your room.
 * Able to support 10 rooms at 100 users per room.
 * Client-Server architecture
-* 640x480 resolution(windowed or full-screen)
+* 640x480 resolution(windowed)
 * Custom, hand-written GUI
 * Simple to use with no account creation necessary.
 * Chat log holds 170 of your room's past messages to browse.